shethinksnyc/JTC_WOW_CAPSTONE/census_population_data/README.md

-## This folder contains all original data for Police Misconduct Settlements
+## This folder contains all population data for the following cities:

-### The cities included are:
 1. New York City, New York
 2. Chicago, Illinois
 3. Miami, Florida